knative-extensions/eventing-rabbitmq/samples/broker-trigger/README.md

 metadata:
   name: failer-trigger
   namespace: dlq-demo
+  annotations:
     # Value must be between 1 and 1000
     # With a value of 1 RabbitMQ Trigger behaves as a FIFO queue
     # Values above 1 are more oriented to performance
     # rabbitmq.eventing.knative.dev/prefetchCount: "10"
 spec:
   broker: default
   filter: